 Kutná Hora’s silver lode ensured Prague’s royal purse was wealthy.
-Certainly, throughout the rule of Charles the fourth, the empire (and his influence) was expanded due to the labour of 100’s who worked in the murky, underground, passage ways.
+Certainly, throughout the rule of Charles the fourth, the empire (and his influence) was expanded due to the labour of 100’s who worked in the murky, underground passageways.
 When you visit this today, you will experience the claustrophobic sense of what is now referred to as the: ‘gallery’.
-This is a two hundred and seventy five-yard (two hundred and fifty metre) segment of the mines that have been opened up to tourists.
+This is a two hundred and seventy five-yard (two hundred and fifty metres) segment of the mines opened up to tourists.
 Its’ ceiling and walls still harbour gneiss nuggets and quartz, which were included in the rich conglomerates worked by the horses and men who pulled the mining engines during Medieval times.
 Tiny stalactites—sediments with calcite in them—hang from the roof in areas.
 This is due to the gradual leaching of the minerals.
 Nonetheless, this process is far more noticeable in the caves of the Moravian karst in the eastern province of the Czech Republic.
 Admission: 110 CZK, Open: April-Oct Tue-Sun 10:00-18:00, closed Mon and Nov-March, tours generally every half-hour, www.cms-kh.cz.

 Art Gallery of the Central Bohemian Region

 This is a recent addition to the town and is found just to the left as you make your way out of the cathedral.
-It used to be a Baroque Jesuit College, but is now home to the second largest space for exhibitions in the whole of the Czech Republic, second only to the National Gallery in Prague.
-The exhibits you’ll find in this space are changing all the time, but it is always full of important pieces of art from the 20th and 21st centuries.
+It used to be a Baroque Jesuit College but is now home to the second largest space for exhibitions in the whole of the Czech Republic, second only to the National Gallery in Prague.
+The exhibits you’ll find in this space are changing all the time, but it is always full of important art pieces from the 20th and 21st centuries.

-Address: Barborská 53; Open: 10am-6pm from Tuesday to Friday. www.gask.cz
+Address: Barborská 53; Open: 10 am-6 pm from Tuesday to Friday. www.gask.cz

 Stone Fountain (Kamenna Kasna)

-Kutna Hora has, for a long time, been home to much of the country’s mining and, as such, obtaining clean drinking water was a real struggle for the population.
+Kutna Hora has, for a long time, been home to much of the country’s mining, and, as such, obtaining clean drinking water was a real struggle for the population.
 To solve this problem, an intricate system of pipes was created to bring water to the town, which ran into large storage tanks to ensure that water was always available.
-In the 15th century the Stone Fountain was built over one of these tanks by the architect Rejsek, and its Gothic style came to be one of the centrepieces of the town.
+In the 15th century, the Stone Fountain was built over one of these tanks by the architect Rejsek, and its Gothic style came to be one of the centrepieces of the town.
 It is now found on Rejskovo Namesti – it no longer works but can still be seen in the same form it took when it was originally built.

 Stone House (Kamenný Dům)